Zahra1221/H5Nx_Hotspots/README.md

 17. Run the "rf_random_split_ed.py" to see the results of random train-test split for RF with the data augmented with synthetic data created using ED.

 Note: If you get a [CARTO key](https://carto.com/basemaps/apikey/), you can add it to the "show_data_on_map" function to authenticate the custom tile URL and remove the watermark from the basemaps.

-If you used any part of our data or code, please kindly cite our manuscript:
-Kong JD, Zhou X, Movahedi Nia Z, Bragazzi NL, Gizo I, Gillies M, Gardner E, Leung D, Predicting avian influenza hotspots in the U.S. using logistic regression and random forest with augmented data via empirical distribution method and stochastic variational inference, PLoS One, 2026;